Agenda-setting theory

-Process of agenda-setting (known as accessibility)
+Process

-Agenda setting occurs through a cognitive process known as "accessibility".
+Agenda-setting occurs through a cognitive process known as "accessibility".
 Accessibility implies that the frequency and prominence of news media coverage significantly influences the accessibility of specific issues within the audience's memory.
 When respondents are asked what the most important problem facing the country is, they answer with the most accessible news issue in memory, which is typically the issue the news media focused on the most.
-The agenda-setting effect does not stem from just one or a few messages but instead is due to the collective impact of a very large number of messages, each of which has a different content but all of which target with the same general issue.
+The agenda-setting effect does not stem from just one or a few messages but instead is due to the collective impact of a very large number of messages, each of which has different content but all of which target the same general issue.

 History

-Agenda-setting theory was formally developed by Maxwell McCombs and Donald Lewis Shaw in a study on the 1968 presidential election deemed "the Chapel Hill study".
+Agenda-setting theory was formally developed by Maxwell McCombs and Donald Lewis Shaw in a study on the 1968 US presidential election, "the Chapel Hill study".
 McCombs and Shaw demonstrated a strong correlation between one hundred Chapel Hill residents' thought on what was the most important election issue and what the local news media reported was the most important issue.
-By comparing the salience of issues in news content with the public's perceptions, McCombs and Shaw determines the degree to which the media sways public opinion.
+By comparing the salience of issues in news content with the public's perceptions, McCombs and Shaw determined the degree to which the media sways public opinion.
 The theory also suggests that media has a great influence to their audience by instilling what they should think about, instead of what they actually think.
 That is, if a news item is covered frequently and prominently, the audience will regard the issue as more important.

+Donald L. Shaws and Maxwell E. McCombs noted in their 1972 Chapel Hill study that researchers compared voters’ perceptions of the most relevant campaign issues with an analysis on magazines, newspapers and television reports in order to measure the level of attention each media outlet received.

+In conclusion McCombs and Shaw found a strong tie between the issues that voters claimed to be most important and the issues that were presented by the media.
+This suggested that coverage influenced the perceived importance of the political topics distributed by the media.